Definition

 Other Conditions

-Peptic Duodenitis:
+Peptic Duodenitis

 - Symptoms: Epigastric pain often relieved by antacids.